mlamp99/QCS6490-Vision-AI-Demo/iotconnect-quickstart.md

    …
    ```

-If you see those lines, your Vision AI Kit is now online with /IOTCONNECT.
+Your Vision AI Kit is now online with /IOTCONNECT.

 ---